AMVCHome/JH_ExploratoryAnalysis_Project_1/README.md

 ### Course Project 1

-This is my repository for the Coursera Course "Exploratory Data Analysis".
+This is my repository for the Project 1 for Coursera Course "Exploratory Data Analysis".

 To run this script, please do the following: